Date Updated: 08/23/2025

 What you can do

-Be aware of any pre-appointment restrictions.
+Be aware of any restrictions before your appointment.
 When you make the appointment, ask if there's anything you need to do in advance.

 Make a list of: